oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 element whose type is an entity type, or a collection of entity types, e.g. a navigation property.

-The value of the navigation property path expression is the navigation property or term cast, not its instances.
+The value of the navigation property path expression is the model element, not its instances.

 ::: {.varjson .rep}
 Navigation property path expressions are represented as a string